Updated: January 2020

 At this point, we smile.
 Over 90,000 sites made a bad assumption.
 They left this plugin active in the name of speed improvement.
 Ironically, the plugin slows every page and post by 12.7 milliseconds – even when sitting there.
 Oops!

 WordPress plugins are PHP code.
 Various blogs and forums claim PHPv7 breaks the P3 plugin.
 The only plugin it tests is then itself.
 Our cheap, shared hosting is a techno-laggard (paradoxically, GoDaddy).
-They are still running PHPv5.4 as the default.
+They can still use PHPv5.4 as the default.
 Is that why they haven’t updated the plugin yet?
 For our speed demonstration, this may be helpful.
-But PHPv7 makes WordPress load so much faster – around a third the original v5.4 load time.
+But PHPv7 claims to make WordPress load so much faster – around a third the original v5.4 load time.
 Super fast.
 In theory, a 2-second page might load in 660 milliseconds.
 Beautiful!
 Many hosts have already adopted PHPv7.
 GoDaddy finally did mid-2017.
-We moved the version up a notch to version 7.1 in Cpanel on GoDaddy – a small speed boost.
+We moved the version up a notch to version 7.1 in Cpanel on GoDaddy – a potential small speed boost.
+But it never materialized.

 P3 (Plugin Performance Profiler) causes 12.7 milliseconds of site drag.
 So we recalculate the results without this number messing things up.
 After testing, don’t leave it installed.
 At least, disable it.
 But we always remove it.